TOP Contributors

 License: MIT license

-LTE IoT 5 Click is add-on board with compact and cost-effective secure cloud multi-band module solution designed for IoT applications.
-This board features the SARA-R510M8S, a cellular module that supports LTE-M/NB-IoT* bands with integrated high performance standard precision M8 GNSS receiver for global position acquisition from u-Blox.
+LTE IoT 5 Click is an add-on board with a compact and cost-effective secure-cloud multi-band solution designed for IoT applications.
+This board features the SARA-R510M8S, a cellular module that supports LTE Cat M1/Cat NB2 bands with integrated high-performance standard precision M8 GNSS receiver for global position acquisition from u-Blox.
+Equipped with familiar AT commands set over the UART interface, USB interface, and Network and Status indicators this low power size-optimized solution, specifically designed for IoT, also provides over-the-air firmware updates, end-to-end trusted domain security, and u-Blox’s leading GNSS technology.

 No Abuse Reported

-Do you want to subscribe in order to receive notifications regarding "LTE IoT 5 click" changes.
+Do you want to subscribe in order to receive notifications regarding "LTE IoT 5 Click" changes.

-Do you want to unsubscribe in order to stop receiving notifications regarding "LTE IoT 5 click" changes.
+Do you want to unsubscribe in order to stop receiving notifications regarding "LTE IoT 5 Click" changes.

-Do you want to report abuse regarding "LTE IoT 5 click".
+Do you want to report abuse regarding "LTE IoT 5 Click".

 • Information